AIR-DI/D2C/docs/developer.rst

 .............
 - Add the unittest of the new algorithm in folder ``test/models/xxx``.
 Refer to ``test/models/model_free/test_td3_bc.py``.

-- If you add some other new modules, classes or functions(like the new network class or policy class), please add their unittests in the property folder.
+- If you add some other new modules, classes or functions(like the new network class or policy class), please add their unittests in the property folders.

 Test on benchmark
 ...............
-After the unittest, you should test new algorithm on the benchmark to verify its performance.
+After the unittest, you should test the new algorithm on the benchmark to verify its performance.

 - Add a demo file ``demo_xxx.py`` in folder ``example/benchmark`` referring to ``example/benchmark/demo_td3_bc.py``.

 - You can also add a shell script to run the experiments.
 Refer to ``example/benchmark/run.sh``.

-- Please save the training information and the evaluation results on the benchmark.
+- Please save the training information and the evaluation results.

 Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^